CSbyGB/pentips/mobile-app/android.md

 ### Decompile with apktool

-- `apktool d app.apk` decompile the package app.apk
+- `apktool d app.apk` decompile the package app.apk (the d is for decode)

 ### Understand smali